wassname/satellite_leak_detection/readme.md

 # Aknowledgements

 Landgate's SPUR team awarded us a grant and supported this project.
 Thanks to the people at Austin Water who were helpful in releasing the Water Repair data.
+Thanks for Ali Jeney for her assistance.

 # References